armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/_index.md

 ---
-title: Package: spinnaker.http.authz Path: tasks Method: Post
-linkTitle: API Type: Create Task
+title: "Tasks"
+linkTitle: "Tasks"
 ---

+- **Path:** tasks
+- **Method:** Post
+- **Package:** `spinnaker.http.authz`

-Posts to the tasks api create new tasks in spinnaker.
-The following rego function can be leveraged in any task in order to determine what task type is being created:
+Posts to the tasks api create new tasks in Spinnaker.
+The following rego function can be leveraged in any task to determine what task type is being created:

 ```rego

     createsTaskOfType(tasktype){